ucsb-cs56/ucsb-cs56.github.io/_tutorials/rational_ex12.md

 Then, you can either:
 * Open: target/site/jacoco/index.html in a web browser, OR
-* Do `mvn site:deploy` and navigate to the web page for your repo, to the jacoco/index.html subdirectory.
+* Do `mvn site:deploy` and navigate to the web page for your repo, to the `jacoco/index.html` subdirectory.

-As an example, I've published the `docs` subdirectory of the <https://github.com/UCSB-CS56-pconrad/cs56-rational-ex12> repo to github page.
-That means the URL should be <ucsb-cs56-pconrad.github.io/cs56-rational-ex12/jacoco/index.html>
+As an example, I've published the `docs` subdirectory of the <https://github.com/UCSB-CS56-pconrad/cs56-rational-ex12> repo to github pages.

+That means the URL of the should be <https://ucsb-cs56-pconrad.github.io/cs56-rational-ex12/jacoco/index.html>

+You can review the test case coverage report there.

+As you can see, the test case coverage is only "so-so".
+Example ex13 will show how it can be improved by adding additional tests.